mlund/faunus/docs/_docs/energy.md

 `linearize=false`  | Use linearized Poisson-Boltzmann approximation?
 `zpos=-Lz/2`       | $z$-position of charged plane in the (slit) simulation box

-Some notes and limitations:
+Notes and silly limitations:

 - this is experimental and subject to change
-- the salt concentration is assumed equal to the ionic strength, i.e. 1:1 salt only
 - does not work with volume fluctuations in the $z$-direction
+- the salt concentration is assumed equal to the ionic strength, _i.e._ 1:1 salt only
+- temperature is hardcoded to 300 K.

 ## Bonded Interactions